Alibijaban: Conservation

 Alibihaban has some of the most undisturbed mangrove wilderness in the Philippines.
 It hosts at least 22 mangrove species and 14 species of birds, including the Tabon scrubfowl, white-collared kingfisher, jungle crow, black-naped oriole, Philippine collared dove, Asian glossy starling, chestnut munia, Philippine pied fantail, common emerald dove, black-crowned night heron, common snipe.
 It also supports a number of fruit bats and monitor lizards.
 Since the establishment on the island of a wilderness protected area in 1981, the Community Environment and Resources Office (CENRO) under the Department of Environment and Natural Resources and Provincial Government of Quezon now administers the area.

 The island also has the most diverse marine habitat in the region of Ragay Gulf.
 It is home to at least 30 genera of hard coral dominated by Porites, Montipora and Acropora.
 Its adjacent waters are visited by whale sharks, manta rays, and pawikans (marine turtles).
 The passage of a municipal ordinance in 2006 prohibited all kinds of fishing in the area.

 Tourism

 Alibihaban is an emerging backpacker destination.
 It's fine white sand beach and mangrove forest are few of the reasons why backpackers visit the island.
-The activities to do include: beach bumming, camping, boating, and snorkeling.
+Activities include camping, boating, and snorkeling.